edbury/gremlin-camp/src/site/notes/spaces/mosh/BYOC.md

 ---
-{"aliases":["STARS Transit and Recruiting Services","Bring Your Own Character","BYOC"],"date-created":"2023-08-01T19:15","date-modified":"2023-12-05T13:13","dg-publish":true,"tags":["mosh"],"title":"STARS Transit and Recruiting Services","dg-path":"mothership/BYOC.md","permalink":"/mothership/byoc/","dgPassFrontmatter":true}
+{"aliases":["STARS Transit and Recruiting Services","Bring Your Own Character","BYOC"],"date-created":"2023-08-01T19:15","date-modified":"2023-12-05T21:34","dg-publish":true,"tags":["mosh"],"title":"STARS Transit and Recruiting Services","dg-path":"mothership/BYOC.md","permalink":"/mothership/byoc/","dgPassFrontmatter":true}
 ---

 # STARS Transit and Recruiting Services

-_A framework for Mothership character progression outside of campaign play._
+A framework for Mothership character progression outside of campaign play.

-Do you feel like you're always starting from square one?
+*Do you feel like you're always starting from square one?
 Are you tired of risking your life for credits you never seem to spend?
-Does shore leave seem like a distant dream?
+Does shore leave seem like a distant dream?*

-Here at STARS Transit and Recruiting Services, we recognize the difficulties facing contractors today.
-We partner with STARS-approved employers to bring you standardized pay, on-the-job training, and guaranteed time off.
+*Here at STARS Transit and Recruiting Services, we recognize the difficulties facing contractors today.
+We partner with STARS-approved employers to bring you standardized pay, on-the-job training, and guaranteed time off.*

 ## Contractors